 MC It’s got quotes around it?
-Well, I mean, generally that’s a rule about sort of physically going somewhere, you know, you take only pictures and leave only footprints or whatever they say.
+Well, I mean, generally that’s a rule about physically going somewhere––you take only pictures and leave only footprints or whatever they say.
 But to leave it actually better—I guess one example where that sort of comes up with what we do is through our Wendover Residence Program, which is a program where people apply to do projects out in the desert near our place in Wendover, Utah, and that’s a place where people really are encouraged to leave it better than they found it and that has enabled that program to exist.
-So everybody who goes through it actually, you know, adds to it, and makes it better and more interesting as well as physically improved.
+So everybody who goes through it actually adds to it and makes it better and more interesting as well as physically improved.
 And that kind of sense of progress by slow accretion of minor betterments ends up being a positive way that things can really almost run themselves with that kind of energy.
 So it’s slightly additive, so you have this kind of net gain.
 But I don’t know other ways to describe it because we don’t do a whole lot of things that are directly related to physical alteration of places.

-DG Right, but I think that’s a very clear statement, that it’s the inner workings of your own organization that creates a kind of model of interaction and behavior, a kind of—and I know this is a dirty word when it comes to describing what you do—but it’s politics.
+DG Right, but I think that’s a very clear statement, that it’s the inner workings of your own organization that create a model of interaction and behavior, a kind of—and I know this is a dirty word when it comes to describing what you do—but it’s politics.

 MC Yeah, well everything is political, there’s no way around that.
-But because we don’t do a lot of projects where we’re physically altering places we’re less in a role to sort of literally mean “leave a place better than you found it”.
-You know, we do put up signs and plaques and things and whether those are actually improvements is something that’s debatable.
+But because we don’t do a lot of projects where we’re physically altering places we’re less in a role to literally mean “leave a place better than you found it”.
+You know, we do put up signs and plaques and whether those are actually improvements is something that’s debatable.

 DG I think you said it well.
 The kind of behavior of the people who are there and the way they interact with each other…

 Betsy Sussler Ok, so what we’ll do now is open this up to the room for questions for Matthew or Deborah if you’d like.
-Would anyone like . . . does anyone have a pressing question they’d like to start with?
+Does anyone have a pressing question they’d like to start with?

 DG Oh, look, lots of questions.

-Audience Member I have a short comment—another reading of that phrase would be that you leave the place better than you found it—which speaks to education and education through experience of place, but one question I have regarding that is your methodology relies a little it on the experience of an outsider or a purported objectivity—what is your approach of the local experience or the kind of only subjective experience of human landscape in a way?
+Audience Member I have a short comment—another reading of that phrase would be that you leave the place better than you found it—which speaks to education and education through experience of place, but one question I have regarding that is your methodology relies a little on the experience of an outsider or a purported objectivity—what is your approach to the local experience or the subjective experience of human landscape?

 MC Well, I think all the projects we do are about that, just not in the usual way perhaps.
-So yeah if we do something about a place it’s usually displayed in that place, you know, if we do an exhibit for example.
-So . . . it has to sort of . . .“play in Peoria” or however you want to say it.
+So yeah if we do something about a place it’s usually displayed in that place.
 So the things we do are both on a national scale—and they’re available on the web, so they’re international as well—but they also are about those places and are available and are done to be able to play in the places that they were created.
-So all the projects have their local and loci that are built into it . . . but I don’t know if that’s the kind of question you’re asking.
+So all the projects have their local and loci that are built into it.

-MC Yeah, well, we want something to able to when it shows within the community that it’s about, we want it to be interesting and compelling and curious and really fundamentally interesting to the people there.
-It’s gotta reorient them to their own space in a way.
-We are all kind of local, I guess, in a sense in that all these sort of iterations or bubbles of locality are within the bigger matrix of the United States so in that context we are all locals and we all have a role in every place in America and it’s like a continuous fabric.
+MC Yeah, we want it to be interesting and compelling and curious and really fundamentally interesting to the people there.
+It’s gotta reorient them to their own space.
+We are all kind of local, I guess, in a sense in that all these iterations or bubbles of locality are within the bigger matrix of the United States, so in that context we are all locals and we all have a role in every place in America, and it’s like a continuous fabric.
 It’s a collective kind of commons of the continent.
-So these things are both national issues if they’re very small locality but they’re also local issues and to be able to work on both levels is something we always think about.
-But in terms of the specific goal—I’m trying to imagine really what you’re getting at too is like in Wendover, Utah, we’ve got a physical location and we have exhibit spaces that are about the region as we do in other paces and there’re some people locally that have lived there for decades and who wonder about our exhibits.
+So these things are both national and local issues and to be able to work on both levels is something we always think about.
+But in terms of the specific goal—I’m trying to imagine really what you’re getting at too is like in Wendover, Utah, we’ve got a physical location and we have exhibit spaces that are about the region and there’re some people locally that have lived there for decades and who wonder about our exhibits.
 Some people think they’re interesting, other people don’t know—we’re not trying to sell anybody locally on a certain kind of view.
-We’re just creating a kind of portrait of their place, and everybody will have their own opinion ultimately about what it is.
+We’re just creating a portrait of their place, and everybody will have their own opinion ultimately about what it is.
 But we’re not trying to elicit a particular reaction from a local community.
 And some people seem to expect that that’s how the local works—you’re an activist, in the ground, you’re trying to make things better for the people.
 We don’t do that, you’re right, we don’t.
-I think there are other people that do do that, but we don’t.
+I think there are other people who do that, but we don’t.